 Despite a few common myths, lice are not deterred by clean hair, and regular shampoo has no effect on lice at all.
 I debunk this misconception entirely in this article, Do Lice Like Clean or Dirty Hair.

 The only way to repel lice when bathing is by using a lice prevention shampoo every day.
 When you use a lice prevention shampoo and conditioner, it coats the hair strands with those lice repellent scents we talked about earlier for up to 24 hours.

 Shampooing with a prevention product means you don’t have to add any extra steps to your morning routine (believe me, I know how hard it is to get those kids out the door).
 You wash your children’s hair anyway, so just swap out shampoos.

-These are my top picks for lice prevention shampoos.
-(If you want my full review of all lice prevention shampoos, click here.)
+If you want my full review of all lice prevention shampoos, click here.